Tag: mercy

 HE IS RISEN!

 “Blessed be the God and of our Lord Jesus Christ.
-Because of his great mercy, he has given us new birth into a living hope through the of Jesus Christ from the dead and into an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you.”
+Because of his great , he has given us new birth into a living through the resurrection of Jesus Christ from the dead and into an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you.”
 1 Peter 1:3–4

 The cross is the threshold between the fallen and the Kingdom life.
 Once we have accepted all that comes with the cross, we step across the threshold.
 In many ways, we are now in a long state of waiting, yet…He is Risen!